-It is common many times to have doubts that are uncommon and that in some cases are related even to a culture that is totally distant from the ones we know, for example, 韓国の飲み物.
+It is common to often have doubts that are uncommon and that in some cases are even related to a culture that is totally distant from those we know, for example, Korean drinks.

-Well, these drinks are not as easy to find as the beverages we are used to, which is why our curiosity regarding this matter tends to be even greater.
+Well, these drinks are not as easy to find as the drinks we are used to in a bar and restaurant app, which is why our curiosity when considering this issue tends to be even greater.

-As much as Korean culture often seems even distant, knowing some elements and characteristics of this country is something incredible and that opens our minds to everything we know.
+Although Korean culture often seems distant, knowing some elements and characteristics of this country is something incredible and opens our minds to everything we know.

-With that in mind, to satisfy your curiosity, today we are going to talk about Korean drinks, highlighting the most traditional drinks, their main characteristics, when they are served and the types of accompaniment.
-Come on!
+Thinking about this, to satisfy your curiosity today we will talk precisely about Korean drinks, highlighting the most traditional drinks, their main characteristics, moments when they are served, and the types of accompaniment.
+Let’s go!

-Something very common when considering Korean drinks is that most of them are made with rice, in addition to adding some fruits or even herbs and flowers to their composition.
+Something very common when considering Korean drinks is that a good part of them is made from rice, in addition to some fruits or even herbs and flowers being added to their composition.

-Thus, Koreans usually add flowers and herbs precisely to make the aroma of these drinks much more inviting and fragrant, making people feel like consuming them when they smell them.
+Thus, Koreans usually add flowers and herbs precisely to make the aroma of these drinks much more inviting and fragrant, making people feel like consuming them just by smelling them.

-Therefore, Korean beverages also have differences in their composition that make them unique and truly authentic, representing the culture of this amazing country.
+Therefore, in addition to custom labels, Korean drinks also have differences in their composition that make them unique and ensure that they are truly authentic and represent the culture of this amazing country.

-It is worth mentioning that drinks in Korea also have traditions that make them a symbol and representation of the country, so to know even more about them, check out the most traditional Korean drinks.
+It is worth noting that drinks in Korea also have traditions that make them a symbol and representation of the country, so to learn even more about them, check out the most traditional Korean drinks.

 - Soju;